-Your healthcare provider will ask about your child's symptoms and examine him.
-He will ask what medicines your child takes.
-You may also be asked about your child's medical history and if anyone in his family has hypothyroidism.
-He may have blood tests to check his thyroid hormone level.
+Your child's pediatrician will ask about your child's symptoms and examine him or her.
+The pediatrician will ask what medicines your child takes.
+You may also be asked about your child's medical history and if anyone in your family has hypothyroidism.
+Your child may have blood tests to check his or her thyroid hormone level.

 How is congenital hypothyroidism treated?

-Thyroid hormones are given to replace and raise your child's hormone levels back to normal.
+Thyroid hormone medicine helps return your child's hormone level back to normal.